Walfred-MA/Ctyper/readme.md

 Inputs:

-  -i the path of individual input file
+  -i string, the path of individual input file

-  -I the path of a mega input file, where each line corresponds to each path of single files
+  -I string, the path of a mega input file, where each line corresponds to each path of single files

 Database:

-  -m the database file use for genotyping
+  -m string, the database file use for genotyping

-  -b the path of the background kmer list
+  -b string, the path of the background kmer list

 Coverage information (does not co-exit with -b):

-  -d the sequencing coverage of the input file
+  -d float, the sequencing coverage of the input file

-  -D the path of all sequencing coverages, where each line corresponds to each input file with the same row index.
+  -D string, the path of all sequencing coverages, where each line corresponds to each input file with the same row index.

 Outputs:

-  -o the path of individual output file
+  -o string, the path of individual output file

-  -O the path of a mega output file, where each line corresponds to the output path for each input file with the same row index.
+  -O string, the path of a mega output file, where each line corresponds to the output path for each input file with the same row index.

 multhreads:

-  -c number of thread use, default is 1
+  -n int, number of thread use, default is 1

+Bias correction:

+  -c bool, if performs bias correction for illumina data

 ## Addtional tools